Critical Scaling of Compression-Driven Jamming of Athermal Frictionless Spheres in Suspension

 The above results were obtained by averaging together independent runs at constant values of the packing $\phi$.
 In our supplemental material \cite{supp} we repeat our scaling analysis, but averaging our runs at constant values of the average particle contact number $Z$.
 We find no difference in any of the critical parameters between these two methods of averaging.

 To summarize, we have carried out simulations of compression-driven jamming in a model of frictionless soft-core spheres in suspension, in two and three dimensions.
-Using the compression rate $\dot\gamma$ as a scaling variable, in addition to the distance to jamming $\delta\phi$, we find that the pressure, and hence the bulk viscosity $\zeta$, obey a critical scaling law (\ref{escale}) of the same form as found previously for shear-driven jamming.
-A diverging $\zeta$ demonstrates that compression is characterized by a time scale that diverges as $\phi\to\phi_J$ from below.
-Unlike the claims in \cite{Nishikawa} for the relaxation time $\tau$, we observe no finite size effects in the bulk viscosity $\zeta$ for the entire range of $\phi$ and $\dot\gamma$ we have used.
+Using the compression rate $\edot$ as a scaling variable, in addition to the distance to jamming $\delta\phi$, we find that the pressure, and hence the bulk viscosity $\zeta$, obey a critical scaling law (\ref{escale}) of the same form as found previously for shear-driven jamming.
+A diverging $\zeta$ demonstrates that compression is characterized by a {finite} time scale that diverges as $\phi\to\phi_J$ from below.
+Unlike the claims in \cite{Nishikawa} for the relaxation time $\tau$, {where $\ln N$ finite size effects were seen for $\phi\le0.83$ in 2D systems of size $N\ge4096$, and for $\phi\le0.57$ in 3D systems of size $N\ge1024$}, we observe no such finite size effects in the bulk viscosity $\zeta$ for the entire range of $\phi$ and $\edot$ we have used in our systems with $N=16384$ and 32768.
 Our results indicate that isotropic, compression-driven, jamming in 2D and 3D have different critical exponents.
 For 2D our results suggest that stress-isotropic, compression-driven, jamming is in the same universality class as stress-anisotropic, shear-driven, jamming.
 For 3D the situation is less clear, but our results could also be consistent with a common universality class.

 \begin{widetext}